Braafisch/ASD-Labor/README.md

 ## Contributors

 This project is a fork of [osrf/car_demo](https://github.com/osrf/car_demo) with its respective authors.
-The devcontainer environment is largely based on the template provided by [devrt/ros-devcontainer-vscode](https://github.com/devrt/ros-devcontainer-vscode).
 Light desktop environment script by [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers).

 Main contributors sorted by lastname: